Van Nuys Court Three-Strikes Cases

-So, now as far as three-strike cases go, first, you have to try to negotiate with the prosecutors if you're trying to strike a strike, for example, or get rid of a strike and not make your client plead to the strike.
-Suppose it's a situation where the prosecutors refuse to get rid of a prior strike and try to make you take a second or a third-strike case.
-The next move is you have to go to the judge.
+So, now, as far as three-strike cases go, the first step is to negotiate with the prosecutors.
+This negotiation can be crucial in striking a strike, for example, or getting rid of a strike without making your client plead to the strike.
+If the prosecutors refuse to remove a prior strike and attempt to push for a second or a third-strike case, the next move is to approach the judge.

 Strike Must Be Ten Years Old